cuongv/LeetCode-python/README.md

 # LeetCode-python
-Solution for Leetcode questions in Python
+Solutions for Leetcode questions in Python

 BinaryTree: